Employment issues (tax)

 Jane's duties often involve her working late into the evenings and she has no access to her employer's premises (her permanent workplace) at night, so she takes work home with her.
 As it is a matter of personal choice where the work is done (there is no objective requirement that it is done at her home), any travel to or from her home cannot be said to be in the performance of her duties and no relief is available for any costs.

 However, Jane's husband is an area sales manager who lives in Leicester.
 He manages his company's sales team in the Midlands and the company's nearest office is in Newcastle.
 He is therefore obliged to carry out all his administrative work at home, where he has set aside a room as an office.
 He is entitled to relief for the expenses of travelling to the company's office in Newcastle, as well as for journeys within the Midlands as these should all qualify as temporary workplaces.

 As you can see, all things are possible but the key is to be clear about the rules, keep good records and be sensible about how much to claim.

 How we can help

-If your business is located in the Loughborough area and you would like to discuss childcare in further detail, please do not hesitate to contact us at Cound & Co.
+If your business is in the Loughborough area and you would like any help about homeworking and tax relief for employees, please do contact us at Cound & Co.